Parkway’s Music Education program receives National Recognition

-4/1/2019 -- Parkway has been honored with the Best Communities for Music Education designation from The National Association of Music Merchants (NAMM) Foundation for its outstanding commitment to music education.
-Parkway is one of only four districts in Missouri to receive this designation.
+4/13/2021 -- Parkway Schools has been honored with the Best Communities for Music Education designation from The National Association of Music Merchants (NAMM) Foundation for its outstanding commitment to music education.
+This designation honors teachers outstanding commitment to music education.
+Parkway is one of only six districts in Missouri to receive this designation and it is the fourth consecutive year being recognized.

 Evidence continues to accelerate around the benefits of music education for students, schools and communities.
 In 2018, Music Matters, the condensed guide from the Arts Education Partnership and co-sponsored by the Country Music Foundation and The NAMM Foundation, was released.
 The report offered key findings including music students do better in English, math, and science than their peers without music; and more music and art equals fewer dropouts and a reduced number of suspensions.